Management Accounts. Done right.

 Management accounts are internal reports you produce monthly or quarterly to run the business, while statutory accounts are the formal year-end figures you are legally required to file with Companies House and HMRC.
 The two answer different questions.
 Statutory accounts prove what happened across a full financial year and satisfy a filing obligation.
 Management accounts tell you what is happening right now and what to do about it.

 The deadlines make the gap obvious.
 A private limited company has nine months after its financial year end to file annual accounts with Companies House, and Corporation Tax is due nine months and one day after the accounting period ends.
 That means your statutory numbers can be the best part of a year old by the time they are signed off.
-If you only look at your finances once a year, you are steering a business using a rear-view mirror.
+If you only look at your finances once a year, you are reacting to old news.

 In practice the two feed each other.
 A year of clean, reconciled monthly management accounts makes the statutory year end faster, cheaper and far less stressful, because the figures have already been checked twelve times rather than reconstructed in one rush.
 If you want the underlying year-end mechanics, our guide to limited company accounts walks through how the statutory side fits together.